-Status: Pending in the Senate's Judiciary Committee.
-This bill had previously passed the Senate and Assembly prior to the relevant amendments being added, so it likely would need to be approved again.
+Status: Unanimously passed the Senate's Judiciary Committee and appears unopposed.
+However, since the current amendments were added after the bill had previously passed the Senate and Assembly, this bill needs to be approved again by both chambers, which seems likely.